 - 1. If you have not already done so, set the Spatial Analyst analysis environment to match the filled DEM (demfill). - 2.
-Convert the RCA shapefile to raster format (see Section 10.4.2 for details)
+Convert the RCA shapefile to raster format

 Remember, the attribute GRIDCODE = reachid.

 This will produce a raster of RCAs with a Value attribute that is equivalent to the reachid.
 Each cell contains the reachid that the cell is associated with.